-The GADNR have identified the impacts of invasive species, both plant and animal, as having direct effects on native flora and fauna within and downstream of the project boundary.
+The GADNR have identified the impacts of invasive species, both plant and animal, as having direct effects on native flora and fauna within and downstream of the Project boundary.
 Issues with aquatic invasive plant species, in particular, have been discussed at length within RCGs.
 More specifically, the stakeholder group has explored the possibility of reducing the amount of invasive aquatic plants in the reservoir by measures that include the occasional flushing of the reservoir and herbicide spraying.
 However, drawing down the reservoir for flushing and/or spraying is not a feasible option due to the re-regulation function of the Stevens Creek Project.
-In addition, herbicide spraying is not an ideal method as it is not environmentally favorable.
 Removal of vegetation through use of amphibious harvesters has also been explored, however this has not been identified as a practical, long-term or cost-effective solution for large areas of the reservoir and generally serve to best facilitate recreational access in the immediate area of a boat ramp or launch.
 In summary, no reservoir-wide workable and environmentally sound treatment measures have been identified at this time.
-Signage regarding invasive aquatic species as been posted at boat ramps, as discussed above.
+Signage regarding invasive aquatic species has been posted at boat ramps, as discussed above.
 Additionally, permits are available from the USACE for individual aquatic herbicide application, should shoreline homeowners have access affected by aquatic vegetation.

 No new adverse effects or issues related to terrestrial, wildlife, and botanical resources have been identified under the proposed action.
 DESC proposes to continue to operate the Stevens Creek Project as it does under the existing license.
-The reservoir, shorelines, littoral, and riparian areas in the Stevens Creek Project boundary would continue to experience daily fluctuations from project operations, however any effects to these areas resulting from operation of the Stevens Creek Project are expected to have reached equilibrium.
+The reservoir, shorelines, littoral, and riparian areas in the Stevens Creek Project boundary would continue to experience daily fluctuations from project operations, however effects to these areas resulting from operation of the Stevens Creek Project are expected to have reached equilibrium and no areas of significant erosion have been identified through shoreline erosion surveys.